Kyrie666/Mlops-leaning/README.md

-# langchain llm knowlauge
+# deepdata:A REWOO Agent for Deep BI
-about some langchain code for llm
+rewoo.py from langraph rewoo